 - Case Studies

 Basically, you’re looking to catalogue any written materials that speak on behalf of your brand’s strategy or campaign.
-Once you’ve assembled this list, and removed any redundancies, conflicting messaging, or outdated posts, you’ll now need to dive into the performance of those existing posts on each of your channels.
-Look for what’s resonating customers by reviewing page rankings, conversions, and engagement from readers.
+Once you’ve assembled this list and removed any redundancies, conflicting messaging, or outdated posts, you’ll now need to dive into the performance of those existing posts on each of your channels.
+Look for what’s resonating with customers by reviewing page rankings, conversions, and engagement from readers.

 As you do so, note any areas that feel thin or underperforming, as the next step involves coming up with new topics for content writing needed to bolster your editorial calendar.
 If you need ideas for topics, refer back to the objectives, pain points, and audience research you did when crafting your original strategy.